The EPA’s Renovation, Repair and Painting (RRP) Rule FAQs - Home Improvement Commission

 The RRP Rule:

-After April 22, 2010, renovations performed by an individual or firm for compensation in residential housing and child-occupied facilities built before 1978 must be performed by certified firms using certified renovators and workers trained in lead-safe work practices.
+Renovations performed by an individual or firm for compensation in residential housing and child-occupied facilities built before 1978 must be performed by certified firms using certified renovators and workers trained in lead-safe work practices.
 The rule also applies to landlords who perform work themselves in rental units.

 - Child-occupied facilities are defined as residential, public or commercial facility where children under age six are present on a regular basis.

 Lead poisoning is a serious environmental health threat, especially for children under six years of age.
 Lead may cause a range of health effects, from behavioral problems and learning disabilities, to seizures and death.
 Children under six years are most at risk.
 Many homes and other facilities built before 1978 have lead-based paint.
 The federal government banned lead-based paint from housing in 1978.
-This rule is the next step in EPA's efforts to protect children and others from the health hazards created by exposure to lead-based paint.
+This rule is a step in EPA's efforts to protect children and others from the health hazards created by exposure to lead-based paint.